2025 European heatwaves: Third heatwave (9–15 July)

 On 8 July, the UKHSA issued yellow heat-health alerts for the East Midlands, East of England, London, South East, South West and West Midlands regions; all alerts were in place from 9 July to 15 July.
 These regions received additional amber heat-health alerts whilst the remaining three regions of England were placed under yellow alerts; these alerts were in place from midday on 11 July to 9 a.m. on 14 July.

 On 11 July, a temperature of 34.7 C was recorded in Astwood Bank whilst Wales saw its hottest day of the year so far when 32.7 C was recorded in Usk.
 The hottest temperatures in Northern Ireland and Scotland were 28.1 C in Magilligan and 28.9 C in Aboyne.
 On 12 July, temperatures in Wales reached 33.1 C in Bute Park, making it the hottest day of the year so far; rail services between Aberdare, Merthyr Tydfil and Pontypridd were disrupted after tracks were damaged by the heat and a series of running events in Snowdonia were cancelled.
 Scotland also saw its hottest day of the year so far when temperatures reached 32.2 C in Aviemore, the highest temperature ever recorded there.
 Temperatures in Northern Ireland reached 30 C in Magilligan, also making it the hottest day of the year so far in the country; England saw a high of 33 C in Ross-on-Wye.
 On 13 July, temperatures peaked at 31.2 C in Achnagart, with 31.1 C recorded in Ross-on-Wye, England, 30.2 C in Gogerddan, Wales and 27.1 C in Castlederg, Northern Ireland.
-Four people died in water-related incidents around Scotland, whilst police were searching for a man who had went missing after entering the River Thames in Oxfordshire.
+Four people died in water-related incidents around Scotland, whilst police were searching for a man who had gone missing after entering the River Thames in Oxfordshire.

 A hosepipe ban for customers of Yorkshire Water came into effect on 11 July, affecting over five million people; the same day, South East Water announced it would also impose a ban for 1.4 million people in Kent and Sussex from 18 July.
 On 14 July, Thames Water announced a hosepipe ban for Gloucestershire, Oxfordshire, Berkshire and Wiltshire, affecting 1.1 million people from 22 July.
 On 15 July, the Environment Agency declared a drought in the regions of the East and West Midlands.